reliverse/cli/README.md

 ## TL;DR

+Things are too overwhelming in our world.
+Let's make everything easier.

 **It's a single tool for everything.** At its current stage, Reliverse CLI is a powerful website builder and project bootstrapper, right in your terminal.
 However, it won’t be only a website builder in the future, it will be a tool for building anything.
 Even now, you can start from scratch or with a template, setting everything up automatically or customizing it to your exact preferences.
 With all the tools pre-configured and ready to go, you can build exactly what you envision.

 Remember the feeling of empowerment when you first used a website builder like WordPress?
 It gave you the freedom to create.
 But eventually, you hit limits—PageSpeed Insights flagged issues, performance lagged, and the bloated size of your site became hard to ignore.